daisyliu0225/Software_HW2_React/assignment2/README.md

 -  cd assignment 2
 -  npm init
--  npm install --save firebase
+-  npm install
--  npx update-browserslist-db@latest
--  npm install firebase-admin --save
+-  npm install -g firebase-tools

 ### How to use